crbmc/marist-mscs621-cbyrnes/README.md

 <h1 align="center" style="border-bottom: none;">Watson Assistant Car Dashboard Demo Application</h1>
-+ Introduction to an application (what it does, how it helps, dependencies, and so on)
++ Introduction
+# What it does
+# How it helps
+# Dependencies

 + how to deploy your application
 + Architecture diagram (local cloud development, cloud deployment, communication)
 + API specification if your service is consumed by others

 <h3 align="center">This Node.js app demonstrates the Watson Assistant service in an interface simulating a cognitive car dashboard.</h3>